asyncapi/website/content/blog/asyncapi-github-actions.md

 There is no better reason to work on a solution if there is a bag of swags waiting for you.
 GitHub organized a [hackathon for GitHub Actions](https://githubhackathon.com/#hackathon), and it was the best moment to write a GitHub Action that can help AsyncAPI community.

-Two AsyncAPI related actions we crafterd in March are:
+Two AsyncAPI related actions we crafted in March are:
 - Our community member, [Waleed Ashraf](https://twitter.com/WaleedAshraf01/) created [an action](https://github.com/marketplace/actions/asyncapi-github-action) to validate AsyncAPI documents with our [parser](https://github.com/asyncapi/parser-js/)
 - We also created [official AsyncAPI action](https://github.com/marketplace/actions/generator-for-asyncapi-documents) for our [generator](https://github.com/asyncapi/generator/).